 We seek to appoint housekeepers to maintain the highest standards of cleanliness within our accommodation at different sites in the city.
 You will be responsible for cleaning all communal and office areas; preparing flats when a resident has vacated; ordering cleaning supplies and completing health and safety checks.

 This role has been assessed and confirmed as open to women only under the Equality Act 2010, schedule 9, part 1

 Hours of Work: 16 per week per week

 Salary: We are a Living Wage employer and currently paying £9.50 per hour

 Annual Leave: 25 days for full time staff (pro-rata for part time)

 Duration: Permanent subject to funding

 Location: City wide - across sites in Manchester to be discussed at interview

 To Apply: Application packs can be downloaded from below or a copy obtained by emailing: email@example.com

-Please submit the applications by 31st July 2021, but we will be monitoring each one as it arrives and therefore reserve the right to close earlier than this date.
-Application forms should be returned to:
+Please submit the application by 3rd September 2021, but we will be monitoring each one as it arrives and therefore reserve the right to close earlier than this date.

 You can also contact us by telephone on: 0161 820 8414